Jamin-Chen/hashmap/README.txt

-C++ fixed size hashmap that associates string keys with arbitrary data object references
+C++ fixed size hashmap that associates string keys with arbitrary data object references.
+Coded using only primitive types.

 Instructions:
 1. Unzip hashmap.zip and navigate to the newly created directory.